A robust and scalable estimation for high-dimensional volatility models: Implementation Issues

-For (S2), we solve the convex problem in \eqref{eq:matrix completion} using the Adam optimizer during the padding stage of Algorithm \ref{alg:recovery-omega-aik}.
-For moderate dimensions (e.g., $N \leq 20$), \eqref{eq:matrix completion} can be solved directly via Adam with random initialization.
-For larger $N$, we exploit the sparsity of $\mathcal{H}(\bm{\Phi}_i,\mathbf{W}_i)$ by truncating small values to zero after each iteration.
-This practice reduces memory usage and accelerates computation while preserving solution quality.
+For (S2), the optimization problems in \eqref{eq:nuclear-argmin} and \eqref{eq:te-argmin} are independent of the sample size and thus do not pose statistical estimation challenges.
+Hence, we solve the problems in \eqref{eq:nuclear-argmin} and \eqref{eq:te-argmin} using the Adam optimizer during the padding stage of Algorithm \ref{alg:recovery-omega-aik}.
+For moderate dimensions (e.g., $N \leq 20$), \eqref{eq:nuclear-argmin} or \eqref{eq:te-argmin} can be solved directly via Adam with random initialization.
+For larger $N$, we exploit the sparsity of $\mathcal{H}(\bm{\Phi}_i,\mathbf{W}_i)$ by truncating small values to zero after each iteration, thereby accelerating computation while preserving solution quality.

+The computational cost of our two-stage estimation method is $O(TN^2+p\sum_{i=1}^{p}K_iN^4)$ when the regularized LSE in \eqref{eq:loss function} is solved by FISTA as described in Algorithm~\ref{alg:fista-core}, and the recovery of BEKK coefficient matrices is performed using \eqref{eq:te-argmin}.
+In contrast, solving the QMLE for the BEKK model incurs a computational cost of $O(TN^3)$.
+Under the condition $T \gtrsim N^{1+1/\epsilon}\log(pd+1)$ specified in Theorem~\ref{thm:vech upper bound}, it follows that our method is computationally more efficient than the QMLE, even in high dimensions with large $N$.
+Moreover, this computational advantage becomes increasingly pronounced as the sample size $T$ grows.

 \algrenewcommand\algorithmicfor{\textbf{For}} \algrenewtext{EndFor}{\textbf{End for}} \begin{breakablealgorithm} {Blockwise FISTA for $\widehat{\bm{\Theta}}$} \end{breakablealgorithm}